 Wednesday, September 17, 2014

-...He's come from the future in his own a Time Sphere (Booster Gold #6).
+...He's come from the future in his own Time Sphere (Booster Gold #6).
 He knows a thing or two about the history of the Blue Beetles (Booster Gold #5).
 He "says wild stuff to throw you off your game" (Booster Gold #26).
 Sound like anyone we know?

 Nope.
 Not him.

 While it's possible that Booster Gold is the Black Beetle, it wouldn't be very satisfying.
-Let's face it, Booster isn't the most heroic of heroes, so seeing an "evil" version of our favorite morally-grey time-traveler wouldn't be much different that Peter Platinum from Booster Gold #1,000,000 or the bartender in JLA Classified #8.
+Let's face it, Booster isn't the most heroic of heroes, so an "evil" version of our favorite morally-grey time-traveler wouldn't be much different than Peter Platinum from Booster Gold #1,000,000 or the bartender in JLA Classified #8.
 It is certainly hard to imagine a Booster Gold who would destroy the universe for a scarab instead of just manipulating time to make a profit on the stock market.